radang2014/yquantum-2024/README.md

     * `example2_results.json`: JSON file containing export of results when running the constructed circuit (from the second example test)
     * `example3_circuit.json`: JSON file containing export of constructed circuit for the preparation of the second example test
     * `example3_results.json`: JSON file containing export of results when running the constructed circuit (from the second example test)
-* Files relating to the preparation of state with the following probabilities (circuit and results from one test case of our implementation of the challenge requirements):
-    * Probability of 000: 0.25
-    * Probability of 001: 0.5
-    * Probability of 111: 0.25
-    * `000_0.25_001_0.5_111_0.25_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state
-    * `000_0.25_001_0.5_111_0.25_results.json`: JSON file containing export of results when running the constructed circuit
-* Files relating to the preparation of state with the following probabilities (circuit and results from another test case of our implementation of the challenge requirements):
-    * Probability of 000011: 0.4
-    * Probability of 111111: 0.6
-    * `000011_0.4_111111_0.6_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state
-    * `000011_0.4_111111_0.6_results.json`: JSON file containing export of results when running the constructed circuit
 * `README.md`: This file

 ## Extensions Beyond the Challenge